telekom/nlu-bridge/README.md

 train, test = dataset.train_test_split(test_size=0.25, random_state=0, stratification=None)    # deactivate stratification (sklearn default for train_test_split)
 ```

+To compare your own vendor or algorithm to existing vendors in this package, you can
+write a Vendor Subclass for your vendor, and possibly a dataloader function.
+Feel free
+to share your implementation using this repo.
+Similarly, fixes and extensions for the
+existing vendors are always welcome.

 ### Logging

 Most of the code uses python logging to report its progress.
 To get logs printed out